European AI startups run the risk of being left behind due to strict EU regulations such as GDPR and misguided copyright reform.

 Regulations are important, but they must not stifle innovation and creativity.
-The EU has made a name for itself with regulations which run from the sensible to the completely absurd.
-Here in the UK, it’s been a topic of much debate over the past year ahead of the decision to leave the bloc.
+The EU has made a name for itself with regulations which run from sensible to absurd.
+Here in the UK, it’s been a topic of much debate over the past year following the decision to leave the bloc.

-The ability to “cut the red tape” has been met with both excitement and concern, and for good reason.
+The ability to 'cut red-tape' has been met with both excitement and concern, and for good reason.
 Many regulations work to protect things like our health, privacy, and living standards.
-On an issue-by-issue basis, some of these regulations are worth restricting the economy for.
-Others, meanwhile, could be loosened or scrapped for economic benefits.
+Some of these regulations are worth restricting the economy for, while others could be loosened or scrapped for economic benefits.

 ‘Simply out of touch’

-Few debate the need for copyright reform, but many of the EU’s proposals for it are simply out-of-touch.
+Few debate the need for data protection and copyright reform, but many of the EU’s proposals for it are simply out-of-touch.

 Back in May, a handful of MEPs hosted the ‘Digital Single Market – Rocket fuel for EU Startups?’ event.
 The intention was for European startups to voice how the copyright reforms would impact them.

 Julia Reda, an MEP and organiser of the event, said: “When we’re trying to regulate the likes of Google, how do we ensure that we’re not also setting in stone that any European competitor that might be growing at the moment would never emerge in the first place?”

 Startups often fail.
 The failure rate is less than the 'common wisdom' of nine-in-ten – more around 72 percent – but they’re still fighting against the odds.
 Regulation must not further work against startups and instead support them against established players.